-NAICS SUBSECTORS: 445--food and beverage stores; 446--health and personal care stores; 448--clothing and clothing accessories stores; 451-sporting goods, hobby, musical instrument, and book stores; 452--general merchandise stores; 522--credit intermediation and related activities; 524-- insurance carriers and related activities; 541--professional, scientific, and technical services; 561--administrative and support services; 611-educational services; 621--ambulatory health care services; 622--hospitals; 623--nursing and residential care facilities; 624--social assistance; 721-accommodation; 722--food services and drinking places; 812--personal and laundry services; 813--religious, grant making, civic
+NAICS SUBSECTORS: 445--food and beverage stores; 446--health and personal care stores; 448--clothing and clothing accessories stores; 451-sporting goods, hobby, musical instrument, and book stores; 452--general merchandise stores; 522--credit intermediation and related activities; 524-- insurance carriers and related activities; 541--professional, scientific, and technical services; 561--administrative and support services; 611-educational services; 621--ambulatory health care services; 622--hospitals; 623--nursing and residential care facilities; 624--social assistance; 721-accommodation; 722--food services and drinking places; 812--personal and laundry services; 813--religious, grant making, civic; 922-justice, public order, and safety activities; 923--administration of human resource programs

 Table 1 shows the NAICS industry subsector codes ranked number one for the two age groups that appear in Table 1-the first column reading from left to right.
 For women ages 19-24 NAICS industry subsector code 722 (food services and drinking places) is ranked first; but for women ages 25-34 the top ranking NAICS industry subsector code is 622 (hospitals), while industry subsector code 722 is ranked fourth.
-Industry subsector codes 448 (clothing and clothing accessory stores) and 445 (food and beverage stores) appear only in the 19-24 age group, while 813 (religious, grantmaking, civic) and 522 (credit intermediation and related activities) only appear in the 25-34 age group.
+Industry subsector codes 448 (clothing and clothing accessory stores) and 445 (food and beverage stores) appear only in the 19-24 age group, while 922 (justice, public order, and safety activities) and 923 (administration of human resource programs) only appear in the 25-34 age group.
 This indicates that both age groups share 80% of the top industries listed.
+Also of note, this is the first time that 922 and 923 have ever appeared in a top ten sector for these reports, indicating an increase in public sector presence and hiring in the city.